 And now, in 2018, Chrome 68 will label all http sites ‘not secure’.
 Judging by past results there’s little doubt that, in time, just about every site will switch over to https.

-‘Having a https site marked “not secure” presents a red light for visitors from the get-go,’ explains Red Cloud Digital co-founder, Carmen Watts.
+‘Having a http site marked “not secure” presents a red light for visitors from the get-go,’ explains Red Cloud Digital co-founder, Carmen Watts.
 ‘It interrupts the trust exercise.
-Users want proof the site they are visiting is secure.
+Users want proof that the site they are visiting is secure.
 If it’s not, you risk your visitors going elsewhere.
 It’s as simple as that.’

 Not to mention that a http site will now mean such a low Google search engine ranking that, chances are, people might not even find your site to begin with.
 It’s probably fair to say that making sure your site is https is even more important to ensuring good search engine rankings than fast load times or making sure your site is mobile responsive.
 And you do want people to be able to find your site, right?